Haunt-o/AI-Dungeon-Context-Language/README.md

 - **Nested Info Marker**
-	- When you have context info that is related to another piece of info — a sort of "sub-context" info — you put a `>|` to mark info as being part of the info above it.
+	- When you have context info that is related to another piece of info — a sort of "sub-context" info — you add a `|` to mark info as being part of the info above it.
 	  For example:
 		```